tpyork/hgen-612/assignments/project-2/project-2.md

 - Be thoughtful about where you need feedback.
 - Practice your 5 minute presentation.
 Dr. York will cut you off exactly at 5 minutes for class feedback :)
 - You are allowed to incorporate any suggestions provided by the class.
+- Incorporate at least one reactive element (even if not successful).

 ### Grading